soveng/website/src/content/philosophy/-index.md

       Like Shackleton's crew, participants must trust one another when storms hit, and celebrate together when new land appears on the horizon.
 The sea is vast, and so is the opportunity.

-      Those who prefer calm harbours and predictable schedules need not apply.
-We are optimised for the pirates, the adventurers, and the stubborn optimists who believe the internet can still astonish us.
+      Those who prefer calm harbors and predictable schedules need not apply.
+We are optimized for the pirates, the adventurers, and the stubborn optimists who believe the internet can still astonish us.

   - id: 'in-person-high-bandwidth'
     title: 'In-Person, High-Bandwidth'